 Let’s face it.
 You are going to face an emergency at least once in your life.
 Even if it’s getting stuck on the side of the road with a flat tire, this qualifies as a pretty big emergency.
 You don’t want to sit there all day, do you?
 Of course not, so let’s talk for a bit about why being prepared for your next emergency is so important.
 Remember, it all starts with having the right emergency preparedness kit.

 According to a Federal Emergency Management Agency spokesman, William Booher, “It’s important to build an emergency supply kit and have it ready and available at a moment’s notice.”

 In addition to water, you will want to pack food, too.
 This food should be non-perishable and require no refrigeration.
 You can pack items that require cooking but make sure the only type of cooking they require is heating.
-A small supply of cups, utensils, and paper plates will be nice to have on hand as well as a can opener.
+A small supply of cups, utensils, and paper plates is useful to have on hand as well as a can opener.
 Lots of canned veggies and fruits are recommended as well as ready-to-eat canned meats.
 If you and your family enjoy granola bars, these are great to have in your kit.
 A can of peanut butter and packs of crackers are also good choices.